ZAQAZA/pinned/README.md

 pinned
 ======

-A notification system pinned on a map
+A notification system pinned in a map